 (g) fix dates for the hearing and for any procedural steps to be completed by the parties;

-(h) make any directions for the pre-filing of witness lists or expert witness statements and reports (except as otherwise provided for in these Rules), or direct further disclosure where necessary;
+(h) make any directions for the pre-filing of witness lists or expert witness statements and reports (except as otherwise provided for in these rules), or direct further disclosure where necessary; and

 (i) determine issues of confidentiality, including any need to hold a part of the hearing in the absence of the public, or to seal documents.